kubestash/docs/docs/guides/hooks/backup-and-restore-hooks/index.md

 mysql: [Warning] Using a password on the command line interface can be insecure.
 Welcome to the MySQL monitor.
 Commands end with ; or \g.
-Your MySQL connection id is 131
+Your MySQL connection id is 115
-Server version: 8.0.14 MySQL Community Server - GPL
+Server version: 8.0.35 MySQL Community Server - GPL

-Copyright (c) 2000, 2019, Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2000, 2023, Oracle and/or its affiliates.

 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective